top of page

 • Be respectful!
 Offering constant draws in a losing position distracts your opponent.
 Do not offer a draw unless you think the other person might take it and only offer it once.

-Breaches of any of the policies mentioned (eg. using computer assistance etc.) is not permitted and could lead to penalties imposed by Topchess at their discretion without refund, including and up to ongoing bans from online events and even over the board tournaments.
+Breaches of any of the policies mentioned (eg. using computer assistance etc.) is not permitted and could lead to penalties imposed by Alexander Academy at their discretion without refund, including and up to ongoing bans from events and even over the board tournaments.
 Cheating will not be tolerated.

 bottom of page